HC dismisses Swapna's plea seeking to quash FIRs on conspiracy cases | Law-Order

 In her plea, Suresh alleged that she was falsely implicated in the case and claimed that former minister K T Jaleel had filed the complaint after she had given information about his ''illegal activities'' before the court.

-Suresh, in her plea, had also alleged involvement of Kerala Chief Minister Pinarayi Vijayan, two of his family members, former minister Jaleel, former Assembly Speaker P Sreeramakrishnan, former principal secretary to CM, M Sivasankar, and some top bureaucrats ''in anti-national activities in UAE Consulate including gold smuggling''.
+Suresh, in her plea, had also alleged involvement of Kerala Chief Minister Pinarayi Vijayan, two of his family members, former minister Jaleel, former Assembly Speaker P Sreeramakrishnan, former principal secretary to CM, M Sivasankar, and some top bureaucrats in ''anti-national activities at the UAE Consulate including gold smuggling''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)